 - Remote Access Users must take necessary precautions to secure all UW-Madison’s equipment and data in their possession.

-- Workstation requirements shall meet both the Endpoint Management Policy (UW-526) requirements and the requirements outlined in the UW-136 procedure.
+- Workstation requirements shall meet the requirements outlined in UW-526 Endpoint Management and Security and the requirements outlined in the UW-136 procedure.

 - The involved Unit and UW-Madison must maintain logs of activities performed by Remote Access Users while connected to UW-Madison’s network as described in UW-126 HIPAA Security Auditing.
 System administrators must review this documentation and/or use automated intrusion detection systems to detect suspicious activity; this documentation must be made available to the involved Unit’s HIPAA Security Coordinator, to the UW-Madison Office of Cybersecurity, and to UW-Madison’s HIPAA Security and HIPAA Privacy Officers upon request.